bubblic/MLCOETSRL2026-question1/README.md

 ## Financial Forecast Models

 Each script can be run directly from the project root.
+All forecast pipelines export a JSON report to ``training_results/`` for downstream use (e.g., LLM-based CEO recommendations).

 ### Simple Model (no training -- forward simulation only)